 Visitors come from all over the world to see and explore this famous and dramatic coastline and to see the beautiful fossils that have been found and, of course, to go searching themselves to find their very own fossils.

 On a Dorset holiday visit to the Jurassic Coast explore the outstanding headlands, hidden coves and caves, the rugged cliffs and dramatic rock formations.
 See commanding sea views, glorious rolling countryside and the delightful historic Dorset harbours.

-The Jurassic Coast is one of the world’s best locations for fossil hunting, enjoyed by the or whole family – for a more memorable experience why not join an organised fossil hunt with experienced fossil hunters.
+The Jurassic Coast is one of the world’s best locations for fossil hunting, enjoyed by the whole family – for a more memorable experience why not join an organised fossil hunt with experienced fossil hunters.

 ⇒ Jurassic Coast Heritage Site

 - The Jurassic Coast is a UNESCO World Heritage Site